xt0fer/reveal-slides/md/intro-to-oop.md

 ###Overloading

-* There are times when we need to construct our objects under different circumstances, we can use overloading to create multiple versions of methods.
+* There are times when we need to construct our objects under different circumstances.
+We can use overloading to create multiple versions of methods.

 -
 ###Overloading